the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 This competence standard is currently being built upon by the CASTIEL 2 [@CASTIEL2] project in collaboration with initiatives funded by the European High Performance Computing Joint Undertaking (EuroHPC JU) to create a framework for HPC certification [@EuroHPCJU2023].

+##### Bioinformatics certification

+The Curriculum Task Force of the International Society for Computational Biology (ISCB) curates a database of degrees and certificates in bioinformatics [@BioinformaticsCertification; @Mulder2018].
+The database includes Bachelor and Master's degree programs and specializations, Ph.D. programs, and certificates from graduate schools.

 ##### Micro-accreditation and digital certificates